 Following the findings of the structural report and discussions with the contractor, what precautions will be taken to ensure the safety of workers, local people and neighbouring properties?
 For example, will scaffolding be used or a perimeter fence put up?
 If the property is only being partly demolished, what precautions will be taken against damage to the rest of the building?

 Remember to discuss the work with the building's insurers.
 They will need to know that all precautions have been taken and may send an inspector to ensure the work will not damage the rest of the building or neighbouring property.

 If the building is being completely demolished then you should still notify your insurer beforehand and the policy should be cancelled after the work is completed.

-Enter the date when notice was given (in England and Wales this should be at least 6 weeks before work starts).
+Enter the date when notice was given.
 For properties in the Scotland District and those in the Island districts, you may need to consult your local authority as rules can differ.

 Use this box for any relevant information not yet provided but which may be important to the Consent Giving Body in making the final decision on the project's consent.
 This may include comments from your structural engineer, other professional advisor (surveyor, etc) or the contractor.